 Members of what are now the Coast Salish and Kwakwaka’wakw nations – including the Pentlatch, Qualicum, K’omoks and Sliammon – had temporary or permanent summer camps on Denman for activities such as hunting deer, fishing for salmon and harvesting clams, oysters and herring roe.

 Europeans first mapped Denman Island during the 1791 voyage of the Spanish ship Santa Saturnin.
-The island was named Denman in 1864 by Admiral George Henry Richards, hydrographer (surveyor) for the British Admiralty.
+The island was named Denman in 1864 by Captain George Henry Richards, hydrographer (surveyor) for the British Admiralty.
 It is named for Rear Admiral Joseph Denman, who commanded the Pacific station from 1864 to1866.

 The first wave of European immigrants came to Denman Island in the early 1870s.
 In her book, “My Ain Folk”, about her pioneer family, Winnifred Isbister described relations between the settlers and First Nations residents as friendly, however she wrote: “Gradually, as the island became settled by the white man, the Indians spent less time at their summer homes and none have resided here since the turn of the century.”